Accelerating Benders decomposition for solving a sequence of sample average approximation replications: Techniques for Reusing Information to Accelerate Benders Decomposition

-then the probability that one of the solutions obtained is within $\epsilon D$ of the optimal solution for a new coefficient drawn from the same distribution is at least $1-\rho$.

 To relate this analysis to our use of DSP for searching for a violated Benders cut, recall that to search for a violated cut from the DSP, we solve the problem \eqref{eq:value_approx} in the hopes of finding a violated cut, rather than solving the true dual subproblem \eqref{eq:spdual}.
-We thus consider $\pilist$ as the set of the solutions, $\{\pi^1, \pi^2, \dots, \pi^N\}$, and the cost vector as $\hat{c} = h(\xi_k) - T(\xi_k) x^t$.
+We thus consider $\pilist$ as the set of the solutions, $\{\pi^*(\bc^1), \pi^*(\bc^2), \dots, \pi^*(\bc^N)\}$, and the cost vector as $\hat{c} = h(\xi_k) - T(\xi_k) x^t$.
 If the solution $x^t$ has been used in a previous replication to generate Benders cuts, then $\hat{c}$ has the same distribution as the distribution of the cost vectors in the subproblems \eqref{eq:spdual} in that previous replication, and hence $\pilist$ will contain dual optimal solutions from $K$ samples from the same distribution as $\hat{c}$.
-If this cost vector distribution satisfies \eqref{eq:distribution_proof}, then Lemma \ref{lem:bound} provides a bound on the probability that the objective value of the best solution found in the DSP (i.e., the dual solution that provides the largest right-hand side value of a Benders cut) will be close to the optimal value (i.e., the maximum possible Benders cut violation).
+Then Lemma \ref{lem:bound_primal_exact} provides a bound on the probability that the best solution in the DSP (i.e., the dual solution that provides the largest right-hand side value of a Benders cut) is optimal (i.e., the maximum possible Benders cut violation).
 This implies that if a violated Benders cut exists, one would likely be found in the DSP.
 This analysis is not directly applicable if the primal solution $x^t$ was not seen in a previous replication.
 However, the DSP contains dual solutions derived from many other primal solutions, and hence may still be useful for generating Benders cuts, which we verify empirically in Section \ref{sec:Computational study}.